 How to encourage happiness at work

 Have you ever met a happy person who does not want to move?
-How many depressed people have you met that easily moves?
+How many depressed people have you met who move easily?
 The amount of movement in your life influences the level of happiness.
-Usually, it involves a lot of persuading, begging and pleading to get an unhappy person just to get up from the TV, let alone do something active on a regular basis.
-Whereas a happy person usually constantly look for places to go to, people to meet up with, or things to see.
+Usually, it involves a lot of persuading, begging and pleading to get an unhappy person just to get up from the TV.
+Never mind doing something active on a regular basis.
+Whereas a happy person usually constantly look for places to go to.
+They like to find people to meet up with, or things to see.
 They want to move.

 From couch potato to superhero

 Ever wondered why the best ideas usually pop up after you’ve left the meeting?
 Humans aren’t made to sit still behind a desk for 8 hours a day.
 We’re wired to move.
 Sitting still slows down the blood flow to your body, including your brain.
 For ideas to flow, your blood needs to flow freely and easily.

 So if you want to crack the secret to happiness at work, one of the first things you can do is to find ways for people to move more.
 Here are a few easy ideas to help you get your team moving and improve happiness at work:

 A feedback wall is an idea used mostly in agile organizations.
 This is where an area – either a door, wall, whiteboard or flipchart – is dedicated for people to add their comments and ideas on a specific matter.